norahkerendian/Recipe-Analysis-Project/README.md

 ## Fairness Analysis
-Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
--value, and your conclusion.

-Optional: Embed a visualization related to your permutation test in your website.
+In this analysis, let's explore whether the model exhibits bias when it comes to predicting ratings for two groups:

+- High Protein: Recipes with more than 18 grams of protein
+- Low Protein: Recipes with less than or equal to 18 grams of protein

+The threshold of 18 grams of protein represents the median amount of protein across all recipes.
+The median amount of protien was chosen over the mean because the data contains some outliers that could skew the mean.
+The box plot below highlights these outliers.

+<iframe
+  src="assets/fairness-analysis-protein-outliers.html"
+  width="620"
+  height="450"
+  frameborder="0"
+></iframe>

+The evaluation metric used will be **percision parity** for the two groups.
+Percision is prioritized for this model compared to other metrics since correctly identifying the recipe rating among all instances of that recipe rating is more important.
+False positives can mislead individuals with inaccurate ratings.
+For an individual who is selecting recipes based on their protien levels, percision will make sure that when a model predicts a recipes as highly rated (4,5), the recipe will also be satisifactory for the person.
+This specific grouping could be very helpful for individuals who are concerned with their protein intake and rely on these predicitons to make good choice about their diet.
+Having higher false positives (incorrect high ratings) could lead individuals to be disappointed.

+Focusings on percision parity helps determine whether the model is biased towards one group over the other when making predicitions.

 **Null Hypothesis**: The model is fair.
-Its precision for recipes with higher protein levels and lower protein levels are roughly the same, and any differences are due to random chance.
+Its precision for recipes with higher protein levels and lower protein levels is roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis**: The model is unfair.
-Its precision for recipes with lower protein levels is lower than its precision for recipes with higher protein levels.
+Its precision for recipes with lower protein levels is lower than that for recipes with higher protein levels.

 **Test Statistic**: Difference in Precision (Low Protein - High Protein)